Tomev/qcflow/docs/source/traditional-ml/index.rst

 Deployment
 ----------
-MLflow simplifies the transition from development to production:
+QCFlow simplifies the transition from development to production:

-- **Consistency**: By meticulously recording dependencies and the computational environment, MLflow ensures that models behave consistently across different deployment setups.
+- **Consistency**: By meticulously recording dependencies and the computational environment, QCFlow ensures that models behave consistently across different deployment setups.
 - **Docker Support**: Facilitate deployment in containerized environments using Docker, encapsulating all dependencies and ensuring a uniform runtime environment.
-- **Scalability**: MLflow is designed to accommodate both small-scale deployments and large, distributed setups, ensuring that it scales with your needs.
+- **Scalability**: QCFlow is designed to accommodate both small-scale deployments and large, distributed setups, ensuring that it scales with your needs.